 The hearing held hereunder shall be considered a de novo determination and the hearing panel may make any decision appropriate as long as that decision is supportable by a preponderance of the evidence considered by the hearing panel.

 A copy of the hearing panel’s recommendation shall be given to the Member or applicant, the MSEC, the CMO, the Vice President, and the President of the Medical Staff.
-The CMO shall also provide a copy to the GB and the VCHA.
+The CMO shall also provide a copy to the GB or authorized designee and the VCHA.

 An official transcript of all hearing sessions, recorded by a court reporter, must be retained for a period of at least six years from the time a decision is reached.